Tuesday, February 17, 2026

 • Clear link between QA findings and root cause prevention

-Regulatory risk indicators and escalation signals
+Regulatory risk and escalation KPIs

 Ombudsman referral rate